madebits/madebits.github.io/blog/2016/2016-08-02-Lubuntu-Closing-Chrome-Downloads-Bar.md

 xdotool search --all --onlyvisible --class chromium-browser keyup --window %@ ctrl+j ctrl+w
 ```

-This kind of works, as Chromium can detect the key is synthetic and ignores the `ctrl` modifier, making the above command useless (this works for `ctrl+r` thought).
+This does not work as intended, as Chromium detects the key is synthetic and ignores the `ctrl` modifier, making the above command useless (it works for `ctrl+r` thought).

 If used [without](https://unix.stackexchange.com/questions/214909/xdotool-does-not-send-keys) a window id, `xdotool` sends keys differently and Chromium cannot detect that.
 The only drawback is that unlike the script above, it has to be triggered manually.
 To do this, I added a key binding to `~/.config/openbox/lubuntu-rc.xml`: